Hailey Baldwin Reportedly ‘Doesn’t Mind’ That Justin Bieber’s Mustache Has Made A Comeback

-Over the past couple weeks fans might have noticed a fuzzy friend reentering Justin Bieber’s life just above his upper lip.
-It seems that after two months, the Canadian-born singer’s mustache has made a comeback and fans might be wondering what Bieber’s fiancée Hailey Baldwin thinks about it.
-Well according to a recent report by Hollywood Life, Baldwin “doesn’t mind it at all anymore.”
+Over the past couple weeks, fans might have noticed a fuzzy friend reentering Justin Bieber’s life just above his upper lip.
+It seems that after two months, the Canadian-born singer’s mustache has made a comeback and fans might be wondering what Bieber’s fiancée, Hailey Baldwin, thinks about it.
+According to a recent report by Hollywood Life, Baldwin “doesn’t mind it at all anymore.”

 When Justin Bieber stepped out with clean-shaven face two months ago, fans were surprised that he had decided to part ways with his mustache.
 However, it was later revealed by Bieber himself that although he wasn’t the one who wanted it gone, he catered to his fiancée’s wishes that he get rid of it.